-The SVB Loan Agreement requires us to maintain a minimum consolidated liquidity and minimum net sales during the term of the loan facility.
+The Third Amended and Restated Loan Agreement requires us to maintain a minimum consolidated liquidity ratio or minimum adjusted Earnings Before Interest, Tax, Depreciation, and Amortization during the term of the loan facility.
 In addition, the SVB Loan Agreement contains customary affirmative and negative covenants and events of default.
-The Company was in compliance with loan covenants as of September 30, 2018.
-The obligations under the SVB Loan Agreement are collateralized by substantially all of our assets, and this security interest is governed by an intercreditor agreement between Pharmakon and SVB.
+We were in compliance with loan covenants as of December 31, 2018.
+The obligations under the Third Amended and Restated Loan Agreement are collateralized by substantially all of our assets.